robotAstray/quantum-runner/README.md

 - Make the right decision when encountering quantum barriers and electric fields.

-- Use keys to change lanes and navigate safely in the Tunnel Bounce Universe.
+- Use keys to change lanes and navigate safely in the Quantum Runner's Universe.

 - Monitor collapse sites and aim to control the runner with the most resources to reach them first.

 ## Soundtrack Accreditation

-*The soundtrack for *Tunnel Bounce* includes both Dynamic and Non-Dynamic Sounds.*
+*The soundtrack for *Quantum Runner* includes both Dynamic and Non-Dynamic Sounds.*

 - **Non-Dynamic Sound:** The track "One Minute Countdown" by V.V.
 Campos was used as the Non-Dynamical Sound in the game.